JonahDW/Image-processing/README.md

                         Specify RMS alternative image to use for plotting (default = use RMS image from sourcefinding) --survey SURVEY       Name of the survey to be used in source ids.
+  --pointing POINTING   Name of the pointing to be used in the pointing id.
+If
+                        not specified this is taken from the 'OBJECT' header flag.
   --redo_catalog REDO_CATALOG
                         Specify catalog file if you want some part of the process to be redone, but want to skip sourcefinding